dane-tool/dane/docs/guide/approach.md

 #### Software

 Clients have software that enables them to access the internet and use it.
+Each client generates and collects its own network traffic data in isolation from the other clients.
+This approach enables a high degree of parallelization in data collection.

 - Firefox -- web browser
 - Selenium -- web automation, uses the Python API